kienerj/UniqueMoleculeHash/README.md

     This just changes the final hash but not the underlying value used for hashing.
 Can be used when you want to avoid easy look-up from 3rd parties, kind of an anonymization feature

-`get_molecule_hash` will by default disable query features and dative bond normalization.
+`get_molecule_hash` will by default disable query features.
 This would be a convenience method for general small molecules.
-The advantage of disabling the features is less processing and hence slightly faster hash generation.
+The advantage of disabling the feature is less processing and hence slightly faster hash generation.

 `get_quick_hash` disables all "advanced options" for performance.
 It should only be applied to pre-cleaned / pre-standardized data sets.
 It is tautomer sensitive, ignores enhanced stereo and query features and does not normalize dative bonds.